 Why do I need an X-Ray?

-Assists physicians to diagnose your condition Used to institute an appropriate treatment plan Provide follow-up information to our physicians about your response to therapy
+Provide follow-up information to our physicians about your response to therapy

 When are X-Rays taken?

-Initially, X-rays are taken on your fist visit.
+Initially, X-rays are taken on your first visit.
 Any additional X-Ray imaging, when recommended by your attending physician, are taken to provide follow-up information about your response to therapy, such as fracture healing; whether they are treated non-operatively or surgically.

 Our X-Ray Technologist